East Cornwall · PL30

 Why Blisland is its own job.

 Conservation Area covers the green and church area; Bodmin Moor AONB across the parish.
 Isolated dwelling policy applies strictly across the moor.
+That sets the scene before any design work begins.
 For full build package specifically, parts of Blisland sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Blisland project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Blisland application gets approved at eight weeks or stalls in committee.
+The renovated farmsteads that dominate Blisland (and continue out toward Bodmin) set the tone for any full build package scheme here.

 Planning note